bitwalker/distillery/README.md

 end
 ```

 Just add as a mix dependency and use `mix release`.
-This is a replacement for exrm, but is in beta at this time.

-If you are new to releases, please review the [documentation](https://hexdocs.pm/distillery).
+If you are new to releases or Distillery, please review the [documentation](https://hexdocs.pm/distillery),
+it covers just about any question you may have!

 ## Community/Questions/etc.